-This week we explore the wonderful family and home of John Urie!
-Throughout his memoir, John doesn’t go into to much detail about his family or home, rather he tends to focus on his own life and experiences.
-However, his father especially is someone who clearly influenced his life and personality and is very much mentioning in this post!
-John also doesn’t mention his own wife and kids too much in the memoir.
-From the Scotland Census (Ancestry), I discovered that he had a 4 children (3 sons and a daughter) and a wife, Margaret.
-From this and his profession as a photographer, I assume that John neglected to go into too much detail about his family for the sake of privacy which he understood fondly through his professional career…although he could just rather want to focus on his popular and exciting personal life more for the sake of entertainment!
+Throughout his memoir, John Urie doesn’t mention the home and family he set up with his wife.
+Instead he tends to focus on his own life and experiences.
+From the Scotland Census (Ancestry), however, I discovered that he had a 4 children (3 sons and a daughter) and a wife, Margaret.
+From this and his profession as a photographer, I assume that John neglected to go into too much detail about his family for the sake of privacy which he understood fondly through his professional career.
+Perhaps, however, he wanted to focus on his popular and exciting personal life more for the sake of entertainment.

 First of all his father.
 Like John, his father was also named John and even more interestingly, our John named one of HIS sons John.
-I think this interesting fact is a good indicator of how family oriented he is and the legacy of his family he recognises and respects greatly.
+It was very common to name the first born son after his father but I think it is also indicator of how family oriented John was and the legacy of his family he recognises and respects.
 John’s father was a typical working class man.
 As John mentions, “My father was a handloom weaver in Paisley” (10).
-Interestingly, I think John’s future prospects of following in his fathers footsteps were cut short by the financial decline of handloom weavers.
-On the left is a chart showing the steady decline of wages (click to enlarge).
-The figures essentially show the weekly wage drop from around 26 shillings/week to 13 in a space of 28 years.
-I think this is a staggering decline in this trade that a person like John would recognise and look to pursue more upcoming trades, which he did with photography!
+But John’s future prospects of following in his fathers footsteps were cut short by the financial decline of handloom weavers.
+On the left is a chart showing the steady decline of wages following John’s birth in 1820 (click to enlarge).
+The figures essentially show the weekly wage drop from around 26 shillings/week to 13 in the space of 28 years.
+I think this is a staggering decline in this trade that a person like John would recognise and look to pursue more upcoming trades, which he did with photography.
 But it was common for a father to introduce his child to this sort of work.
-As Scott (2007) mentions, “many women and children also became involved in the weaving trades” However, his father’s work was something that John would have cherished regardless, but not because he enjoyed it.
+As Scott (2007) mentions, “many women and children also became involved in the weaving trades“.
+However, his father’s work was something that John would have cherished regardless, but not because he enjoyed it.
 As he mentions on page 13, “but in a short time I rebelled against weaving altogether.
 The work was too monotonous, and I determined that I would be something better than a weaver”.
 John’s father gave him the chance to find his own preference in his work by exposing him to this type of work, and without this experience, John perhaps wouldn’t have became a photographer.

 - Urie, J. (1908).
 Reminiscenes of eighty years by John Urie.
 Paisley: A. Gardner, 1908